Creating Tables using Proc SQL

 Instead of writing a message to the SAS log as the DESCRIBE TABLE statement does, PROC CONTENTS creates a report.

-We hoped this article helped you to use in creating table using proc SQL create table statement.
+We hoped this article helped you to use in creating a table using proc SQL create table statement.

 You may also want to see our post on Intermediate Proc SQL Tutorials with Examples.